cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the FQDN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the FQDN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

-**Note**: Once the FQDN has been validated using this method, the CA MUST NOT also issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+**Note**: Once the FQDN has been validated using this method, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
 This method is NOT suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.9 Test Certificate